Producers Traceability Council looks for a path for E-ID

 Belvidere, S.D., rancher Kenny Fox serves as the Animal ID committee chairman for both the South Dakota Stockgrowers Association and R-CALF USA.

-Fox said that his organizations have no problem with private individuals or businesses utilizing any kind of tagging system they choose, but they don’t support a government-mandated electronic id program.
+Fox said that his organizations have no problem with private individuals or businesses utilizing any kind of tagging system they choose, but they don’t support a government-mandated electronic ID program.

 Fox believes USDA is outside of its authority to even require the use of electronic identification.